totomagia/JavaScript-Basic/README.md

 # Counter for Beginners
-Counter is a web app made with Javascript, that work as a counter.
+Counter for Beginners is a web app made with Javascript, that work as a counter.

 ## Installation